PoisotLab/ms_straight_lines/manuscript.md

 represent that our model considers the number of "flexible" links in a food web;
 that is, the number of links in excess of the minimum but below the maximum.

-Because we assume that every one of these flexible links is an independent stochastic event with only two outcomes, we can follow recent literature on probabilistic ecological networks [@PoisCirt16] and represent every flexible link as an independent Bernoulli trial with a probability $p$ of existing.
-Furthermore, the observation of $L_i$ links in community $i$ represents an aggregation of $S^2 - (S - 1)$ such trials.
-If we then assume that $p$ is a constant for all links in community $i$, but may vary between communities, we can model the distribution of links directly as a shifted beta-binomial
+Because we assume that every flexible link is an independent stochastic event with only two outcomes, we can follow recent literature on probabilistic ecological networks [@PoisCirt16] and represent them as independent Bernoulli trials with a probability of success $p$.
+Furthermore, the observation of $L$ links in a food web represents an aggregation of $S^2 - (S - 1)$ such trials.
+If we then assume that $p$ is a constant for all links in a particular food web, but may vary between food webs (a strong assumption which we later show is actually more stringent than what data suggest), we can model the distribution of links directly as a shifted beta-binomial variable:
-variable:

 $$ [L|S,\mu, \phi] =  { S^2 - (S - 1) \choose L - (S - 1)} \frac{\mathrm{B}(L - (S - 1) + \mu \phi, S^2 - L + (1 - \mu)\phi)}{\mathrm{B}(\mu \phi, (1 - \mu)\phi)} $$ {#eq:shiftBB}

-Where $\mathrm{B}$ is the Beta function, $\mu$ is the average probability of a flexible link being realized (*i.e.* the average value of $p$ across communities) and $\phi$ is the concentration around this value.
+Where $\mathrm{B}$ is the Beta function, $\mu$ is the average probability of a flexible link being realized (*i.e.* the average value of $p$ across networks in the dataset) and $\phi$ is the concentration around this value.
 The support of this distribution is limited to only ecologically realistic values of $L$: it has no probability mass below $S-1$ or above $S^2$.
 This means that the problem of estimating values for $\mu$ and $\phi$ is reduced to fitting the univariate